High Energy Advanced Thermal Storage

 Cost-effective thermal energy storage would enable increased use of domestic solar and nuclear energy resource, and increased use of thermal fuels and EVs would reduce U.S. reliance on fossil fuels--strengthening the nation's energy security.

 If successful, HEATS projects would advance thermal energy storage technologies and find ways for solar power plants to generate electricity 24 hours a day, for nuclear power plants to contribute to meet peak demand, for vehicles to operate on synthetic fuel derived from the sun's heat, and for EVs with improved HVAC systems to travel farther.

 Thermal energy power generation could help decrease fossil-fuel-based electricity use and harmful emissions from coal-burning power plants.
-Widespread use of electric vehicles would also help reduce harmful emissions from the transportation sector.
+Widespread use of EVs would also help reduce harmful emissions from the transportation sector.

 Thermal energy storage systems could make it less expensive to generate power from nuclear and renewable solar energy, which in turn could help stabilize electricity rates for consumers.
 Advancements in thermal fuels and EVs could spur economic growth in those industries.